What is the Difference Between a 2PL and 3PL?

 • The relationship with a 2PL partner is transactional and isn’t a long-term solution

-Third-Party Logistics or 3PL
+What is a Third-Party Logistics Provider or 3PL

 Third-party logistics is outsourcing the supply chain operations and logistics to get a company’s products to their customers.
 The logistics solutions that 3PLs offer include receiving, storing, packing, and shipping services.
 Some 3PL companies also provide other logistics services, referred to as value added services.
 These include inventory management, kitting and assembly, postponement packaging, and others.

 Because 3PL service providers have been managing logistics for years or decades, they have the expertise and leverage to make the process simpler, quicker, and more cost effective for the seller.
 The market for 3PLs providers has grown exponentially with the exponential growth of ecommerce.
 Most Fortune 500 (86%) companies and 96% of the Fortune 100 use services like these.
-3PLs have also bloomed thanks to tracking technology, such as radio frequency identification (RFID) and global positioning system (GPS), both of which offer extended supply chain transparency.
-Meanwhile, internet of things (IoT) technology has improved tracking metrics for trucking and other carriers.

 Pros of 3PLs: